A survey of the homology cobordism group

-The existence of the Manolescu $\beta$-invariant guaranteed that the exact sequence \eqref{split} does not split and leads to the disproof of the triangulation conjecture, see \cite{Man16, M16, M18}.
-For this achievement, the homology cobordism invariance of the Manolescu $\beta$-invariant is particularly critical because beforehand there exist invariants satisfying properties both \eqref{minus} and \eqref{lift} but not \eqref{Manolescu}, for instance, the Casson invariant $\lambda$.
+The existence of the Manolescu $\beta$-invariant guaranteed that the exact sequence \eqref{split} does not split and leads to the disproof of the triangulation conjecture, see \cite[Problem~4.4]{K78b} and \cite{Man16, M16, M18}.
+For this achievement, the homology cobordism invariance of the Manolescu $\beta$-invariant is particularly critical because beforehand there exist invariants satisfying properties both \eqref{minus} and \eqref{lift} but not \eqref{Manolescu}; for instance, the Casson invariant $\lambda$.
 Therefore, it cannot be used for the rejection of the triangulation conjecture for high-dimensional manifolds; however, it is sufficient for disproval of the conjecture for the particular case of $n=4$.
 See the book of Akbulut and McCarthy \cite{AM90} for details.
-For an alternative disproof of the triangulation conjecture for high-dimensional manifolds, one can consult F. Lin's monograph \cite{L18}.
+For an alternative disproof of the triangulation conjecture for high-dimensional manifolds using a similar strategy, see F. Lin's monograph \cite{L18}.

 Since the Manolescu $\beta$ invariant provides an integral lift of the Rokhlin invariant $\mu$, he also ruled out the existence of $\Z_2$ torsion in $\TZ$ for the following type of homology $3$-spheres: